liferay/liferay-docs/develop/tutorials/articles/150-assets/01-adding-updating-and-deleting-assets.markdown

 $$$

-Next, you'll learn what's needed to properly delete an entity that's associated with an asset.
+Next, you'll learn what's needed to delete an entity that's associated with an asset.

 ## Deleting Assets [](id=deleting-assets)